 To test this hypothesis, we tested two regression models (at Time 1 and Time 2) for each outcome with model predictors and the standard set of covariates.
 Generation status was also dummy coded in a manner identical to our previous analyses.
-However, we dummy coded intervention condition to contrast difference-education versus the control (difference education = 0, social-belonging = 0, control = 1) and difference-education versus social-belonging (difference education = 0, social-belonging = 1, control = 0).
-A full report of statistics for these regression models (including descriptive statistics and the models without covariates) can be found in Appendix I of the supplemental materials.
+However, we dummy coded intervention condition to contrast difference-education versus the control (difference-education = 0, social-belonging = 0, control = 1) and difference-education versus social-belonging (differenceeducation = 0, social-belonging = 1, control = 0).
+A full report of statistics for these regression models (including descriptive statistics and the models without covariates) can be found in Section S9 of the online supplemental materials.